Artemis-Coder17/TraCar/README.md

 - Tap the car name or registration to edit anytime

 ### 🗑️ Data Management
-- All data stored locally in your browser via `localStorage`
+- All data stored persistently in **Supabase** (PostgreSQL)
 - "Clear All Data" with confirmation phrase to prevent accidents
-- No accounts, no servers, no tracking
+- No tracking, no analytics — your data is yours

 ### 🎨 Design
 - Dark glassmorphism UI with animated ambient background blobs